Crecket/advanced-login-script/README.md

 }
 ```

+Now in order to login you will need to trigger the checkLoggedIn() function

 ```PHP
 // checkLoggedIn() will verify the QR code, it is automatically run atleast once when you create the Login class
 $login = new Crecket\AdvancedLogin\Login();